Best Practices with Mesa

 Enable Failure Notifications

-Enabling this feature will send an email to the specified email address when the automation fails.
+Enabling this feature will send an email to the specified email address when the workflow fails.
 Failure can occur for multiple reasons and the Logs will give more details on each failure.

 You can enable Notifications in your workflow's Settings tab